prorev/prorev.github.io/_posts/2021-09-18-opencv_create_image.md

 ![grayscale apple](/wp-content/uploads/2021/09/grayscaleapple1.jpg)

 But this does not look gray, because imshow method is using viridis cmap.
-Let's use another cmap.
+Let's use gray cmap.

 ```python
 _ = plt.imshow(img, cmap='gray') # default is viridis